Humaira6/Evaly_Test_case/README.md

 # Evaly_Test_case
-This repository contains test cases for Evaly, an e-commerce platform, to ensure the quality and reliability of the software.
+This repository contains test cases for Evaly's Sign in and Sign up, an e-commerce platform, to ensure the quality and reliability of the software.
 Test cases are essential for identifying and fixing bugs, validating new features, and maintaining the overall stability of the application.